 Mix until thoroughly combined.

 Now you're ready to assemble your dolma.
 Lay out a grape leave one at a time on a work surface with the underside (veiny side) facing up.
-Add about 1 tablespoon of filling to the edge closest to the stem (STEP 1 IN PHOTO).
+Add about 1 tablespoon of filling to the edge closest to the stem (PHOTO 1).
 If your grape leaves are rather large, you may need more filling.

-Next, roll the bottom of the grape leave up to cover the filling (STEP 2 IN PHOTO).
-Fold over the sides like you would a burrito (STEP 3 IN PHOTO), and then continue rolling until sealed closed (STEP 4 IN PHOTO).
+Next, roll the bottom of the grape leave up to cover the filling (PHOTO 2).
+Fold over the sides like you would a burrito (PHOTO 3), and then continue rolling until sealed closed (PHOTO 4).
 The photos below feature the vegetarian filling, but the process of rolling the grape leaves is identical.

 Arrange the dolma in a 9-by-13-inch pan, lining them up 2 layers high.
 If you have extra unwrapped grape leaves, lay them across the top of the others, like a blanket.